Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Introduction

-Beyond effective feature representation, query allocation introduces another bottleneck for tiny object detection.
-Aerial images often exhibit high instance density with complex object distributions \cite{wang2021tiny, zhu2021detection}.
-This variability complicates the allocation of queries in object detection frameworks.
-Existing DETR-like methods \cite{carion2020end, zhu2020deformable, liu2022dab, li2022dn, zhang2022dino, zhao2024detrs} use a fixed number of queries ($K=100$ in DETR, $K=300$ in Deformable-DETR), limiting adaptability to object count variations.
-This simplifies implementation but reduces recall in dense scenes and wastes resources in sparse ones.
-For instance, aerial datasets such as AI-TOD-V2 \cite{wang2021tiny} can contain images with over 1,500 tiny objects—far surpassing the query capacity of conventional DETR variants.
-To address this, DDQ-DETR \cite{zhang2023dense} increases query density (using $K=900$) and applies class-agnostic NMS with manually set IoU thresholds to filter redundant predictions.
+Beyond feature representation, query allocation poses another challenge for tiny object detection, especially in aerial images with dense and complex object distributions \cite{wang2021tiny, zhu2021detection}.
+Existing DETR-like methods \cite{carion2020end, zhu2020deformable, liu2022dab, li2022dn, zhang2022dino, zhao2024detrs} use a fixed number of queries ($K=100$ in DETR, $K=300$ in Deformable-DETR), which simplifies implementation but reduces recall in dense scenes and wastes resources in sparse ones.
+Some aerial images \cite{wang2021tiny} contain over 1,500 tiny objects, far exceeding typical query capacities.
+DDQ-DETR \cite{zhang2023dense} increases query density (using $K=900$) and applies class-agnostic NMS with manually set IoU thresholds to filter redundant predictions.
 However, its rigid query count and fixed NMS thresholds introduce low recall in dense scenes and remain insensitive to variations in instance density.
 Meanwhile, DQ-DETR \cite{huang2024dq} introduces dynamic query adjustment through a categorical counting module that estimates a classified number for query allocation.
-Although promising, its counting head relies on manually tuned classification hyperparameters across different datasets, and integrating density prediction with feature enhancement modules leads to substantial computational overhead.
+Although promising, its counting head relies on manually tuned classification hyperparameters across different datasets, and module design leads to substantial computational overhead.
 These challenges underscore the need for an adaptive query mechanism that dynamically aligns query density with instance distributions while eliminating manual tuning and preserving efficiency.
 To this end, tiny object detection remains challenging due to the fragile nature of small object features and the inefficiency of fixed-query mechanisms in handling diverse instance densities.